 A Financial Agreement deals with what happens with your assets and liabilities and can be slightly different depending on when you enter into the Agreement, that is:

 - Before marriage (commonly referred to as a pre-nup);

 - After divorce.

-If you are considering a Financial Agreement it is vital that you obtain legal advice as one of the requirements for the Agreement to be binding is that each party has received legal advice.
-It is also important that the Agreement complies with the Family Law Act, as the Court can set aside an Agreement on a number of grounds.
+If you are considering a Financial Agreement it is vital that you obtain legal advice as one of the requirements for the Agreement to be binding is that each party has received independent legal advice.
+It is also important that the Agreement complies with the Family Law Act as the Court can set aside an Agreement on a number of grounds.

-Contact us to arrange an appointment with an accredited family law specialist or an experienced solicitor who can provide legal advice on all Financial Agreements including what to include in a Financial Agreement, and the circumstances where the Agreement can be set aside.
+Contact us to arrange an appointment with an accredited family law specialist or an experienced solicitor who can provide legal advice on all Financial Agreements including what to include in a Financial Agreement, and the circumstances where the Agreement could be set aside.